cyclops-community/ctf/README.md

 ### Testing the Libraries

 To test the C++ library with a sequential suite of tests, run `make test`.
 To test the library using 2 processors, execute `make test2`.
-To test the library using an arbitrary number of processors, run `make test_suite` then execute `./bin/test_suite` using any number of MPI processes.
+To test the library using some number N processors, run `make testN`.

-To test the Python library, run `make test_python` to do so sequentially and `make test_python2` to do so with two processors.
-For an arbitrary number of processors, install the Python library and run `python ./test/python/test_base.py` with any number of MPI processes.
+To test the Python library, run `make python_test` to do so sequentially and `make python_testN` to do so with N processors.

 To debug issues with custom code execution correctness, build CTF libraries with `-DDEBUG=1 -DVERBOSE=1` (more info in `config.mk`).